 Track and trace software captures and shares critical product data with upstream and downstream trading partners.
 IRIS captures event data, populates its repository and allows for that data to be queried.
-This event data follows GS1 EPCIS (Electronic Product Code Information Service) standards, capturing four (5) attributes in each event:
+This event data follows GS1 EPCIS (Electronic Product Code Information Service) standards, capturing five (5) attributes in each event:

 Who: The business or operation that currently has the product or lot in its possession